-he Forbes journalist, William Barrett, outlines seven messtakes we investors make.
-This is a wonderful opportunity to learn not only from the messtakes of others, but from our own, which is often the very best way to learn!
+The Forbes journalist, William Barrett, outlines seven big Financial Messtakes we investors make.
+This is a wonderful opportunity to learn not only from the Messtakes of others, but from our own, which is often the very best way to learn!
 I've added my personal comments to his terrific list.

-1. The Reputation Ruse - counting on the person's reputation when we make an investment, instead of checking it out closely.
-After all, Madoff was a former chairman of the board of directors for the NASDAQ.
+1. The Reputation Ruse - counting on a person's reputation when we make an investment, instead of checking it out closely.
+After all, Bernie Madoff was a former chairman of the board of directors for the NASDAQ.
 He should have read Solomon's Proverbs.
 It might have helped him.